Babitdor/SpeakerVoiceSeparation_facebookresearch/README.md

 ## Overview

 **SVoice** is a deep learning-based speech separation toolkit built with PyTorch and Hydra.
 It is designed for training, evaluating, and experimenting with source separation models (such as Conv-TasNet and Demucs variants) on datasets like WSJ0 and custom mixtures.
+This version includes a novel enhancement: the integration of Transformers within the Dual-Path architecture, replacing traditional Bi-LSTM blocks to better capture long-range temporal dependencies in speech.

 ---